-Your ONID login credentials are used to gain access to campus computers, your OSU email account, Blackboard, the OSU wireless network, Interlibrary loan, 2 GB of storage space, and more.
+Your ONID login credentials are used to gain access to campus computers, your OSU email account, Canvas, the OSU wireless network, Interlibrary loan, 2 GB of storage space, and more.

 How do I activate my ONID account?

 Go to http://onid.oregonstate.edu and choose “Sign Up For ONID” from the upper-left hand column.